 Lisa (left) is a cheery (always great to have) working bee helper and is improving habitat on her property.

-Fleur is currently our overseas correspondent.
-Stories about nature in Fiji are going to be very interesting.
-She is our Junior Landcare contact with the school.
+Fleur is sometimes our overseas correspondent.
+Stories about nature in Fiji have been very interesting.

 Anne has taken over much of the treasurer role (hero already!) and is very interested in cultural burning and sustainable farming